Triton 8" full range pair

 Amplifier Power Recommended

 1 watt - 300 watts available per channel depending upon the desired kind of performance.
 Low powered SET tube amplification will more than liven up your living room, and with higher power solid state and digital amplification technologies, Tritons will play all the way up to the levels needed for public address systems, live rock or even dub reggae music.
-When networked in 4 pair arrays with Octopus cables or even 9 pair arrays with Hydra cables (custom ordered through email), Tritons do not lose pace, and will lay out a massively clean mix to satisfy large parties.
+Just a pair of Tritons will handle most dance parties.
+But if you have larger audiences, a 4 pair array like the revolutionary Octopus cabinet design does not lose pace, and will lay out a massively clean mix to satisfy larger parties.

 Speaker Design Overview

-Triton, messenger of the sea (of music), is adept at the refined, emotive playback of every musical style between classical music and hip-hop.
+Triton, the messenger of the sea (of music), is adept at the refined, emotive playback of every musical style between classical music and hip-hop.
 They are versatile and warm, lush, smooth - not your typical unrefined-sounding modern speaker design.
+This is due to their reliance on a vintage style - softer than average and (of course!) all paper cone for the primary frequencies up to 10khz.
+From 10khz up, a soft dome super tweeter takes over.
+These are either great living room speakers or high power near field studio monitors.
+Tritons are extremely versatile, yet handles over 10x the wattage that an Orca 3" full range can do.

-While our 3" full range driver designs like the Orca and Marlin do have better imaging, dispersion, flatter frequency response, are more compact, one must also consider that all of our speakers, including the Triton, excel at low volume performance.
-The Triton should be thought of as a speaker that sounds alot like an Orca that simply goes up to much higher volumes.
+While the 3" full range driver designs like the Orca and Marlin have better imaging, dispersion, flatter frequency response, are more compact, one must also consider that all of Blumenstein speakers, including the Triton, excel at low volume performance.
+It is the common performance attribute.
+The Triton should be thought of as a speaker that sounds mostly like an Orca yet that simply goes up to much higher volumes.

 Full Range Driver and Super Tweeter Combo

 The Triton's 8" full range drivers are being run without any signal filtration.
-The natural 8 octave range of the 8" paper cone full-range driver is subtly augmented for the last octave (10000 Hz and up) by a 1" ferrofluid cooled neodymium magnet super tweeter which is elegantly crossed with a single, high-quality capacitor.
-The integration is perfect at low or high volumes.
-The sound is smooth, detailed, organic, dynamic.
+The natural 8-octave range of the 8" paper dual cone full-range driver is subtly augmented for the last octave (10000 Hz and up) by a 1" ferrofluid-cooled neodymium magnet super tweeter which is elegantly crossed with a single, high-quality Solen capacitor.
+The tweeter implementation is similarly designed to align properly with the 8" wide band driver at either low or high volumes.
+The combined sound of the Triton drivers wide range/full range plus super tweeter is extremely smooth, detailed, organic, dynamic.

 Recent Design Changes

-Various iterations of the Thrasher have been in continuous production since 2006 under the Blumenstein name, however, the history of the Thrasher goes back much further than that.
+Various iterations of the Thrasher were in continuous production since 2006 under the Blumenstein name, however, the history of the Thrasher goes back much further than that.
 As a quick point of reference, the early Thrashers became known for their "skater punk" rough particle board finish but excellent sonics.
-The Triton 8" Fullrange, on the other hand, is now only offered only in fine finish 3/4" Birch Plywood and Bamboo Ply with new solid wood internal bracing and numerous upgraded acoustic and electronic components.
-The Thrasher was renamed the Triton because this past year, Clark rode the grueling P2P (Passport2Pain), STP (Seattle To Portland), and RSVP (Ride from Seattle To Vancouver and Party) bicycle rides on a locally manufactured RoeRacing Triton skateboard deck, designed by the local long distance skateboarding pioneer, advocate, and prior Guinness World Record holder in the 24 hour UltraSkate, James Peters, who himself is also a trumpet player in a few local jazz bands.
-The deck has constrained layers of damping and bracing, which revamped Clark's notions of what the ideal layout for a speaker wall is by extension.
-This eventually resulted in the 2016 suite of upgrades to the sonics of our speakers and accessories, which are carefully tuned with simple, in house made speaker parts for effective acoustic vibration management.
+The Triton 8" Fullrange, on the other hand, is now only offered only in fine finish 3/4" Birch plywood and Bamboo ply with new solid wood internal bracing and numerous upgraded acoustic and electronic components.

 The art of the 8" full range paper cone

-When Clark began apprenticing at Cain & Cain, there were many other promising big full range drivers out there.
-Over the years, Clark has had a chance to own most (hundreds) of the different promising full range models from various manufacturers.
-Often, there would be so much about the sound that he and his design team would initially love, but then eventually a wrinkle in the sound would come to light and then that would eventually become all we could hear.
-For a variety of reasons, the Pioneer 8"s somehow continue to strike the ever elusive balance of always sounding good with any music - even Rap or Classical!
-We have not found another large diameter fullrange driver that can claim this, and we think that alot of this may have to do with the Pioneer 8"'s prodigious historical production numbers.
+When I began apprenticing at Cain & Cain, there were many other promising big full range drivers out there.
+Over the years, I have had a chance to own most (hundreds) of the different promising full range models from various manufacturers.
+Often, there would be so much about the sound that I would initially gravitate towards, but then eventually a wrinkle in the sound would come to light and then that would eventually become all I could hear in that driver.
+For a variety of reasons, the Pioneer 8" full range somehow continue to strike the ever elusive balance of always sounding good with any music - anything between Classical and experimental electronic.
+This likely has to to do with the original and reproduction Pioneer 8"'s prodigious historical and ongoing production numbers in parallel with generations of music history.

 Clark's personal library of single driver speakers:

-By now, we have owned dozens and dozens of different 12", 10",9", 8", 7", 6.5", 6", 5", 4.5", and 4 inch full range drivers, from almost every price-point and from nearly every pertinent full range driver manufacturer domestic and abroad.
-We typically tried out these drivers in more than one test enclosure of our own design, after building what the factory recommended.
-Eventually, we realized that we were going to get nowhere if we kept hopping on the band wagon and chasing after ever improving specification figures and ever more exotic construction and flavor-of-the-month design methodologies like most of our competitors do.
+By now, I have owned dozens and dozens of different 12", 10",9", 8", 7", 6.5", 6", 5", 4.5", and 4 inch full range drivers, from almost every price-point and from nearly every pertinent full range driver manufacturer domestic and abroad.
+I typically tried out these drivers in more than one test enclosure of my own design, after building what the factory recommended.
+Eventually, I realized that I was going to get nowhere if I kept hopping on other peoples' bandwagons - chasing after ever improving specification figures and ever more exotic construction and flavor-of-the-month design methodologies like most of the competition in the speaker industry does.

-Each time we kept circling back to the Pioneer 8" design we were able to tune them to ever higher levels of performance for the past 12 years, which has been incredibly gratifying to us as designers.
-The Pioneer's construction is so light and simple.
-This greater strength/weight paradigm found in the cone construction is also parallel to the direction that our cabinet designing/manufacturing methodology has taken over the years as well.
-And the most important trait - rarely for almost any 8" full range, the Triton driver does not sound too bright in the upper midrange.
-This chameleon like, creamy midrange, gave us the ideal foundation upon which to dial in our super tweeter into a balance of nuance and additional transparency.
+Each time I kept circling back to the Pioneer 8" design I was able to tune them to ever higher levels of performance.
+This process of refinement too place gradually over the past 12 years, which has been incredibly gratifying to me as a designer to be present for each stage of improvement.
+The Pioneer's inherent cone construction is light and simple.
+The most important trait - rarely for almost any 8" full range, the Triton driver does not sound too bright in the upper midrange.
+This gives me alot that I can work with.
+This chameleon-like, creamy midrange, gave me the ideal foundation upon which to dial in a super tweeter into a balance of nuance and additional transparency.

-When designing luxurious sounding full range speakers, it is good to have a long term musical benchmark.
-Fortunately for us, we've had that ideal kind of collaboration with a higher end full range speaker driver company.
-Feastrex drivers (>100x the price of the Pioneers) do use exotic materials.
-They employ absolutely pure and entirely custom metallurgy, custom paper making, and skilled, low volume machining and assembly methods, that simply cannot be compared to the other so called "high end" full range driver companies out there using off the shelf magnets and high speed assembly line style production techniques.
-Feastrex, on the other hand, takes a purely artisanal approach, and this has informed much of the direction we have taken our production (non-custom) loudspeaker brand in general, and especially so with the Triton.
+When designing luxurious sounding full range speakers, it is good to have a long-term musical benchmark.
+Fortunately for me, I've had that ideal kind of collaboration with a higher end full range speaker driver company.
+Feastrex drivers, which I also sell (>100x the price of the Pioneer/GRS drivers) do use exotic materials.
+Feastrex drivers employ guaranteed pure and entirely custom metallurgy, custom papermaking, and skilled, low volume machining and assembly methods in Japan that simply cannot be compared to the other so-called "high end" full range driver companies out there using off the shelf magnets and high-speed assembly line style production techniques.
+Feastrex, on the other hand, takes a purely artisanal approach, and this has informed much of the direction we have taken my production (non-custom) loudspeaker brand in general, and especially so with the Triton.

-The Feastrex drivers constructed during Clark's apprenticeship to Feastrex in Japan 6 years ago have also been installed in several different cabinet iterations made by Blumenstein Audio, and have been thoroughly enjoyed, along with all the other Feastrex drivers that have come through our doors.
-Feastrex drivers have been an undeniable influence on our production loudspeaker designs.
+The Feastrex drivers constructed during my apprenticeship to Feastrex in Japan 6 years ago have also been installed in several different cabinet iterations made by Blumenstein Audio and have always stayed in close orbit to the listening room.
+Feastrex drivers have been an undeniable influence on my production loudspeaker designs.

 The Cain & Cain Audio Connection